 Yoast WordPress SEO

-Digg Digg Social Plugin
+Simple Social Shares Plugin

 If you like getting notified about “great deals on gucci purses” or free offers to grow your nether regions, don’t install this.
-If you’d rather not get spammed to high heaven, install akismet and forget about spam forever.
+If you’d rather not get spammed to high heaven, install Akismet and forget about spam forever.
 If you want to start a blog, you’ll want this one (if you’re not sure why, just wait until the spam starts coming).

-To activate Akismet, you’ll need a personal API key which you can pick up below for absolutely free:
+To activate Akismet, you’ll need a personal API key which you can pick up below for free:

 WordPress Super Cache

-Along with having a good host, a solid caching plugin will do the second most in keeping your site up during a traffic spike.
-A caching plugin basically reduces how much data your blog has to load every time one of your site’s pages load.
+Along with having a good host, a solid caching plugin will do the second most important job in keeping your site up during a traffic spike.
+A caching plugin basically reduces how much data your blog has to load every time one of your site’s pages loads.
 That reduces bandwith and can keep your site online if you ever get a burst of traffic that’s over your server’s head.
 While traffic spikes sound awesome in theory, when they crash your site and you get a huge influx of visitors who can’t see anything, it’s significantly less awesome.

-Create An Email List For Your Blog
+How To Start An Email List For Your Blog

 If you’re learning how to start a blog, you need to get an email list.
 Other than simply starting to blog, this is the most important thing you must do.

 This will cost you if you don’t do it.